raspberrypilearning/animated-story/en/step_2.md

 --- /code ---

 **Tip:** There is only one element in the entries array, so it is addressed directly using `entries[0]`

 --- /task ---

 ### Output something to Console

-If the element with the attribute `id=hideBounce` has entered the viewport, you can output a message to the Console for testing.
+If the condition is met (the element with the attribute `id=hideBounce` has entered the viewport), you can output a message to the Console for testing.

 --- task ---

-Output a test message to the Console.
+Add an action when the `if` condition is met that outputs a test message to the Console.

 --- code ---
 ---